dstates/RepData_PeerAssessment1/PA1_template.md

 passed between two interval datapoints.
 Using the index value instead solves this problem.
 These jumps can be observed by changing the graph type to points, and making your graph window really wide, while using the interval values along the X axis.
+Note that this results in the x value range being 1 to 288 instead of 0 to 2355, but is representing the same thing.

 ```r